The Excise duty (Amendment) Act, 2018: A progress for Uganda’s economy or an impediment to telecommunication?

 What are the possible gains?

 The chief source of revenue for the government is through taxes.
-According to media reports from the UCC, there were over 17.1 million internet users registered with telecommunication companies in Uganda which in my opinion is a wider tax base for the economy.
-Collecting Ushs 200 per day from 17 million subscribers is equal to Ushs.
-3.4 billion per day, which amounts to 102 billion per month and 1,224 billion per year on the assumption that these subscribers use internet on a daily basis.
-Though Ushs 200 appears too little money according to government, it will result in such a bigger contribution if the internet subscribers pay it.
+According to media reports from the UCC, there were over Ugx.17.1 million internet users registered with telecommunication companies in Uganda which in my opinion is a wider tax base for the economy.
+Collecting Ugx.200 per day from Ugx.17 million subscribers is equal to Ugx.
+3.4 billion per day, which amounts to Ugx.102 billion per month and Ugx.1,224 billion per year on the assumption that these subscribers use internet on a daily basis.
+Though Ugx.200 appears too little money according to the government, it will result in such a bigger contribution if the internet subscribers pay it.

 Uganda’s budget for so long has over-relied on borrowing which I believe affects the economy adversely in a way that we pay back the loans with high interest rates.
 It is high time the country focused on internal sources of finances one of which is widening the tax base.